astronomer/docs/software/upgrade-ac.md

     If you're developing locally, make sure to save your changes before proceeding.

-4. If you are using the Astro CLI, run `astro dev stop` followed by `astro dev start` to restart your 3 Airflow components (scheduler, webserver, and Database).
+4. If you are using the Astro CLI, run `astro dev stop` followed by `astro dev start` to restart your 3 Airflow components (scheduler, webserver, and database).

     If you aren't using the Astro CLI, you can manually stop all Airflow containers using `docker-compose down --volumes --rmi all`.